lindsaykwardell/hlc-nuxt/content/pages/membership.md

 ## How to join our community

 It's easy!
-Just call the clinic number (971-231-4536) and express your interest for becoming a member.
+Just call the clinic number (971-231-4536) or email pearl@healthylivingfamilymedicine.com.
+You can also push the button below!

-After calling, you will be asked to complete a Membership Form which must be submitted prior to scheduling an appointment for you/a family member.
+After connecting with us, you will be asked to complete a Membership Form which must be submitted prior to scheduling an appointment for you/a family member.
 Membership must be renewed at the end of each year by completing a new Membership Form.

 </section>